SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * ``complevel``

-    If you use HDF5, you can specify your compression level.
+    You can specify your compression level.
 0 means no compression and 9 is the highest compression level.
 By default the level is set to 9 to reduce the size of the resulting HDF5 file.
     See `PyTables Compression`_ for a detailed explanation.